Frankie Pierre: Character creation

 Soul singer Frankie Pierre was introduced in 1996 by the Series Producer of EastEnders, Jane Harris.
 A previously unknown actress, Syan Blake, was cast in the role.
 She was initially signed on a 6 months contract, but subsequently had her contract extended.

-Blake had auditioned for the minor role of a nurse who treated Kathy Mitchell's baby Ben, after he was involved in a meningitis scare.
+Blake had auditioned for the minor role of a nurse who treated Kathy Mitchell's (Gillian Taylforth) baby Ben Mitchell (Matthew Silver), after he was involved in a meningitis scare.
 However, the casting directors saw potential and asked Blake to audition for a far bigger upcoming role as a regular character, Frankie Pierre.
 Blake said, "I went for the audition and dressed quite sexily.
 I was a bit confused when they told me there was another regular part going for a soul singer and asked me if I could sing."
 Even though she confessed that she could not sing very well, they asked her to perform nonetheless and she sang one of her favourite songs, "Harlem On My Mind".
 Blake was told the following day that her audition had been successful.
 When asked about her reaction to the news, Blake said, "I put the phone down afterwards and sat on the sofa feeling numb, it just didn't sink in...
 I just felt stunned.
 I'd always watched EastEnders but seeing all these famous people in real life and walking onto the set was the most frightening thing I'd ever done.
 People were really friendly, but I just sat there dreading my first scene in which I had to sing a song in the pub with all those famous faces watching me."

 Character development

-Frankie’s arrival in June 1996 was part of a storyline that broke up the marriage of the characters Alan and Carol Jackson (Howard Antony and Lindsey Coulson).
+Frankie's arrival in June 1996 was part of a storyline that broke up the marriage of the characters Alan and Carol Jackson (Howard Antony and Lindsey Coulson).
 After meeting Alan at a gig with her band, Frankie made it her mission to snare him.
 According to The Sunday Mirror, millions of viewers tuned in to watch "home-wrecker Frankie get her claws into happily married Alan Jackson."
 However, after Alan had fallen "under her spell" and left his wife and children, Frankie lost interest, dumped him and moved on to her next victim, Tony Hills (Mark Homer), who was described as her "ultimate conquest", as Tony was not only attached, but gay.